manavvshah321/Projects/README.md

 ### ISyE 315: Production Planning and Control

 The course project for Production Planning and Control was extremely interesting!
-We were tasked with 2 goals to achieve for our mock client, Tomahawk Metals: to keep welding outsourced or move it in-house and to create an efficient production layout
+Our group was tasked with 2 goals to achieve for our mock client, Tomahawk Metals: to keep welding outsourced or move it in-house and to create an efficient production layout for the shop floor that will allow Tomahawk Metals to meet their demand for the next 10 years.
+To achieve our goals, we utliized Payback & Financial Analysis, Sensitivity Analysis and Relationship Flow Diagrams to generate conclusive recommendations for Tomahawk Metals.

+A direct link to the project report can be found [here]().

 ### ISyE 320: Simulation and Probabilistic Modeling